gymore-io/palette/palette/README.md

 ### Customizing Color Spaces

-The built-in color spaces have been made customizable, to account for as much variation as possible.
+The built-in color spaces have been made customizable to account for as much variation as possible.
 The more common variants have been exposed as type aliases (like `Srgb`, `Srgba` and `LinSrgb` from above), but it's entirely possible to make custom compositions, including with entirely new parameters.
 For example, making up your own RGB standard:

 ```rust
 use palette::{